Adwai-T/Notes/Java/Spring.md

 This is the central interface in Spring's imperative transaction infrastructure.
 Applications can use this directly, but it is not primarily meant as an API.

 JdbcTransactionManager, JpaTransactionManager, HibernateTransactionManager are different implementations of the PlatformTransactionManager.

+> While looking for the `PlatfromTransactionManager` bean Spring will look for bean with name `transactionManager` so name the bean accordingly.

 * HibernateTransactionManager